composablesys/collabs/docs/src/guide/introduction.md

 ## Example: Whiteboard

 Our [whiteboard demo](https://collabs-demos.herokuapp.com/whiteboard/) uses a map Collab to store the board state.
-Specifically, it uses an [`CValueMap`](../api/collabs/classes/CValueMap.html) that maps each coordinate `[x, y]` to its color:
+Specifically, it uses a [CValueMap](../api/collabs/classes/CValueMap.html) that maps each coordinate `[x, y]` to its color:

 ```ts
 const boardState: CValueMap<[x: number, y: number], Color>;